 The flash tube is protected by a safety dome.

 Shot by Ben Mark

-The SuperFast Pro 400Ws High Speed Studio Flash Head
+The SuperFast Pro 400Ws IGBT/HSS High Speed Action Freezing Studio Flash Head

 The Main Features

-IGBT Technology -Insulated-gate bipolar transistor technology works in the same way with this new flash head as with hotshoe flashes, which means that the flash duration becomes progressively shorter when the power is reduced, this is the opposite of what happens with conventional flash heads.
+- IGBT TECHNOLOGY MAKING RECYCLING EVEN FASTER: The Insulated Gate Bipolar Transistor Technology works in the same way with the SuperFast Pro as you may be familiar with as with hotshoe flashes.
+This means that flash duration becomes progressively shorter when power is reduced - the opposite of what normally happens with conventional studio flash heads!